nawawy/midas_task/Documentation.md

     - Implement adaptive chunk sizes based on document length or content type to optimize for document processing efficiency.

 # 5. **Error Handling and Retry Strategies**:
-    - Improve the error handling system to provide more robust responses to failures (e.g., network issues, file corruption, unsupported document types).
+    - Improve the error handling system to provide more robust responses to failures.
     - Expand the retry strategy to allow for exponential backoff, helping to manage rate limits when downloading large volumes of data from external sources.

 # 6. **Metadata Enhancement**: